ennova/postmarkdown/readme.md

 A simple Rails blog engine powered by Markdown.

-Postmarkdown is compatible with Rails 3 only and the gem is (soon to be) hosted on [RubyGems.org](http://rubygems.org).
+Postmarkdown is compatible with Rails 3 only and the gem is hosted on [RubyGems.org](http://rubygems.org/gems/postmarkdown).

 ## Features